Required to include TrustFence support.

 To explicitly disable U-Boot environment encryption, see Advanced options.

-2. Build your target images
+2. Build your image

 Once TrustFence is enabled and configured in your Digi Embedded Yocto project, you can build your target image.
 For example: